Cavalier King Charles Spaniel

 Breed Overview

 The Cavalier King Charles Spaniel is one of those breeds that just melts your heart with a single glance.
 These beautiful little dogs combine the gentle nature of a lap dog with the spirited personality of their sporting spaniel ancestors.
-At 25-32cm tall and weighing between 5.4-8kg, they're perfectly sized for Australian apartment living while still being sturdy enough for active families.
+At 30-33 cm tall and weighing between 5.4-8kg, they're perfectly sized for Australian apartment living while still being sturdy enough for active families.

 What makes Cavaliers truly special is their incredible adaptability to Australian lifestyles.
 Whether you're a young family in Melbourne's suburbs, retirees on the Gold Coast, or professionals in Sydney's inner city, these dogs seem to read the room perfectly.
 They're equally happy joining you for morning beach walks along Bondi or curling up for Netflix marathons during those chilly Canberra winters.